brumar/flying-lab/experimentations/Bruno/favorites/2024-07-16-fulltour-momtest-chap1/README.md

 A good tour on the available capabilities.

 I had some failures, but that's always expected.
-I had to insist for tabulation mindmaps.
+I had to insist for tabulation mindmaps (It happens often sadly, but I am on the verge of cracking this egg)

-The roleplay took place as an audio conversation, that was fun minor some quirks, I uploaded the content.
+The conversation is uploaded as pdf at [conversation.pdf](./conversation.pdf), as well as all other artefacts produced during this tour.

-The conversation is uploaded as pdf at [conversation.pdf](./conversation.pdf), as well as all the artefacts produced during this tour.
+Don't miss [roleplay-compressed.mp4](./roleplay-compressed.mp4) where I used my phone to try to have a customer conversation about a ... gardening app ?

 Mermaid links generated: